Harshan-Kurapati/SocialMediaDataAnalysis/README.md

 ```

 ## Results
 The analysis provides insights into the factors affecting the fuel efficiency of cars, such as the number of cylinders, displacement, and weight.
 Visualizations are provided to explore the relationships between these variables.
+Additionally, statistical approaches similar to those used in social media analytics have been applied to uncover hidden trends.

 ## License
 This project is licensed under the MIT License.